 Now, if you only have one book at home for SAT prep, it’s an easy choice - make sure it’s the Official SAT Study Guide, which you can order in our Amazon store by following that link.

 A home library for SAT prep should contain some more specialized books from the very best SAT prep tutors, so here’s our list of the VERY best SAT prep books AND courses if we had to choose:

-- For SAT Math: PWN the SAT Math Guide
+- For SAT Math: SAT Math Mastery Volume 1 and Volume 2

 - For Critical Reading: Erica Meltzer’s SAT Critical Reader